manasijg/manasijg/README.md

 ---

 🎓 MS in Data Science from UW-Madison (GPA 3.9, May 2026)<br>
-💼 Actively open to Data Engineer, Analytics Engineer, and Data Analyst roles where scale, data quality, and production rigor are non-negotiable.
+💼 Actively open to Data Engineer and Analytics Engineer roles where scale, data quality, and production rigor are non-negotiable.

 Seattle, WA · [LinkedIn](https://www.linkedin.com/in/manasi-jaywant-gosavi/) · [Email](manasijgosavi@gmail.com)